-Our part of this project was to design & develop an interface for their digitized manuscript data, making it possible for users to search and browse these beautiful piece of history.
-At the start, we didn’t know precisely what this would look like, but we did know we needed to build an interface that made the unique manuscript data at once engaging, searchable and even serendipitous.
-The Walters Art Museum, located in Baltimore, has a considerable collection of ancient manuscripts dating from the 8th to the 20th century.
-By digitizing the manuscripts under a Creative Commons 3.0 license, they’re breaking new ground and offering an extraordinary level of detail about each work to researchers and curiosity-seekers alike, completely royalty-free.
+The Walters asked us to design & develop a new interface for their digitized manuscript data, making it possible for users to search and browse these beautiful piece of history.
+Like the start of any data search and discovery exploration, we didn’t know what this would look like, but we did know we needed to build an interface that made the unique manuscript data at once engaging, searchable and even serendipitous.

 With that in mind, we started our design exploration at the source: the data.

 Most manuscripts take the form of a book, so we found a page-turning interface to be the ideal way to present the manuscript data.
-However, unlike a physical book, our interface presents the user with opportunities to jump straight to specific illuminated pages, to “flip” through a preview of each spread with the scrollbar, and to even see the manuscripts’ folios in a grid or vertical scroller.
+We used archive.org's page turning library as aa base, but we needed to build a lot of ideas and connections over the top of it.
+Our extra interface systems present the user with opportunities to jump straight to specific illuminated pages, to “flip” through a preview of each spread with the scrollbar, and to even see the manuscripts’ folios in a grid or vertical scroller.

-Once we had a complete grasp of the data and how users would interact with a single manuscript, we developed a strategy for how they would search & browse all 300+.
-We quickly realized that a search box where users could enter their own keywords would most often lead to 0 results, so we established a custom strategy to fit the data.
+Once we had a good sense of the data and how users would interact with a single manuscript but be able to see the context below, we developed a strategy for how they would search & browse all 300+.
+A modern google-style search box where users could enter their own keywords would most often lead to 0 results, so we established a custom strategy to fit the data.
 To learn more about how we did this, read Sam’s blog post on the project.

 - Filtering by established keywords